BARRETTMEAG/Bioinformatics-Capstone-MeaghanBarrett/Follow-Up_Analysis/README.md

 Follow-Up Analysis: Core Membrane Genes and Accessory Gene Functions
-1. **Analysis Description and Rationale**
+1. **Analysis Description and Rationale** <br>

 This follow-up analysis examines the core/pangenome results for both conserved and variable genetic components.
 Firstly, by analyzing the core genes to identify genes associated with different membrane functions, like those that may act as potential host-cell receptors and are important for bacterial interaction with the environment or host.
-Secondly, predict the different functional characteristics of accessory genes (shell and cloud genes) between serovars, since these genes may contribute to strain-specific traits such as virulence, adaptation, and horizontal gene transfer.
+Secondly, predict the different functional characteristics of accessory genes (shell and cloud genes) between serovars, since these genes may contribute to strain-specific traits such as virulence, adaptation, and horizontal gene transfer. <br>

 <br>

-2. **Pipeline (GitHub-ready script)**
+2. **Pipeline (GitHub-ready script)** <br>

-    Save as:
+Save as: <br>
     scripts/PANAROO/followup_analysis.sh

 <br>